High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Numerical examples

 Now let's turn to the convergence rate.
 For both examples and methods, we study the dependence of the errors on $h$ and $N$ separately.
 To study the dependence on $h$, we fix a large $N$, i.e., $N=256$ and let the solutions with $h=0.005$ be the ``exact'' ones.
 Then we show the relative errors

 in Table \ref{table:FEM}.
 To study the dependence on $N$, we fix $h=0.005$ and let the solutions with $N=256$ be ``exact'' ones.
 Then we show the relative errors

 in Table \ref{table:QDR}.
-We also plot the data in logarithmic scales in Figure \ref{fig:err}. (b) shows the dependence on $h$ and (c) shows the dependence on $N$. (b) of Figure \ref{fig:err}, the four curves are almost straight and the slopes are almost 2.
+We also plot the data in logarithmic scales in Figure \ref{fig:err}. (b) shows the dependence on $h$ and (c) shows the dependence on $N$. {In Figure \ref{fig:err} (b)}, the four curves are almost straight and the slopes are almost 2.
 This shows that the convergence rate with respect to $h$ is about $O(h^2)$.
-In (c), the curves are no longer close to straight ones and the slopes gets faster as $\log N$ gets larger.
+In (c), the curves are no longer close to straight ones and the slopes {get} faster as $\log N$ gets larger.
 This implies that the convergence rate is super-algebraic.
 Both results coincide with the error estimations given in Theorem \ref{th:err}.

-A the end of this section, we also show the error between the two different methods with the same parameters.
+{Finally,} we also show the error between the two different methods with the same parameters.
 Since the super-algebraic convergence of both algorithms with respect to $N$ is already shown, we fix $N=256$ and compute the relative errors for different $h$'s:

 where $u^{CCI}_{N,h}$ and $u^D_{N,h}$ are numerical results obtained from the CCI method and decomposition method, respectively.
-The relative erros are shown in Table \ref{table:eg_compare}.
+The relative {errors} are shown in Table \ref{table:eg_compare}.
 The data are also plotted in logarithmic scales in (d) in Figure \ref{fig:err}.
 For Example 1, the slope of the curve is about $1.8$ and for Example 2, the slope is about $1.9$.
-The results also corresponds to the error analysis of the finite element method and the convergence of exceptional values shown in (a) in Figure \ref{fig:err}.
-Moreover, since the solutions for both methods coincide with each other, we can trust both of the algorithms.
+The results also {correspond} to the error analysis of the finite element method and the convergence of exceptional values shown in (a) in Figure \ref{fig:err}.
+Moreover, since the solutions for both methods coincide with each other, we can trust {both algorithms}.